-There are so many different games and activities you can play in your classroom with Easter eggs.
+There are so many different games and activities you can play in your classroom with these plastic eggs.
 The best part is, they are low-prep, cost-effective, and can be used year after year! #winwinwin

-Just be sure to go over how to handle the Easter eggs with your students so they don’t break and you don’t lose pieces.
-Nobody wants a basket full of mismatched and cracked eggs.
-Today, I am sharing my 3 favorite CVC word games with Easter eggs!
+Just be sure to go over how to handle the plastic eggs with your students so they don’t break and you don’t lose pieces.
+The centers are hard to use with a basket full of mismatched and cracked eggs!

 Spring Word Families